jaasoncao2007/jaasoncao2007/README.md

-- 👋 Hi, I’m @jaasoncao2007
+Hi, I’m @jaasoncao2007
-- 👀 I’m interested in cycling, snowboarding, football, and baskteball.
+I’m interested in cycling, snowboarding, football, and baskteball. a fan of golden state warriors shph 26'
-- 🌱 I’m currently learning python and calculus.
-- 💞️ I’m looking to collaborate on how to deal with my coding.
-More importantly, my ib exams.
-- 📫 How to reach me: jaasoncao2007@gmail.com

 <!---
 jaasoncao2007/jaasoncao2007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.